Contemporary technique, choreography, improvisation.

 Dance 335 - Special Projects in Choreography

-One-half course for one semester.
+One-half or full course for one semester.
 This topics course focuses on a variety of choreographic issues.
-Topics have included Analogous Forms; Alternative and Altered Sites; Dancing Home; Process-Oriented Choreography; and Martha, Merce, & Me.
+Topics have included analogous forms; alternative and altered sites; dancing home; process-oriented choreography; and biography/autobiography.
 Prerequisite: one year of dance technique and one year of creative work in dance, music, theatre, writing, or the visual arts.
 Studio-conference.

 Dance 345 - Stravinsky and the Ballets Russes

 Dance 346 - Jazz: Music, Dance, and EmbodimentSee Music 346 for description.